Common Wildlife Problems in West Palm

 Skunks pose an interesting problem because they are usually inclined to wander from yard to yard and rarely stick around for very long.
 Most of the time we get skunk calls, the skunk has left the property before we get there.
 Depending upon the layout of your yard, and available food sources for the skunk, they may stick around and make a home underanth decking or behind the tool shed.
 Skunks that stay in one place are guaranteed to get scared at some point and release their oily spray, which sticks to everything and smells horrendous.

 There are far more non-venomous snakes in the world than venomous snakes.
+However, Snake Removal is still one of our most common calls.
 That is to say, the chances of a human being bitten by a poisonous snake in the back yard is pretty slim.
 However, that doesn't mean you should take snakes lightly.
 If they're in the yard and thriving, they may see the inside of your home as a great place to live and escape the elements and predators like the hawk.
 Snakes are also excellent swimmers and like to take a dip in above ground pools or pools without enclosures.
 Make sure you put the cover on your hot tub!

 Animal Feces Removal and Sanitation

 Animal feces found in the attic can belong to any number of creatures.
 Our technicians determine the species from the length, coloration, and contents of the droppings.
 While most wildlife creatures will use the same area repeatedly to leave their droppings, some animals like bats, rats, and possums will leave urine and solid waste behind them to mark their trails.
+Squirrel Poop is notorious for carrying diseases.
 Serious diseases like histoplasmosis and leptospirosis can be contracted by contact with animal droppings and urine.
 Stay away from it and call us immediately if you find it in your attic or other enclosed space.

 Keeping Animals Away